-We’re big proponents of supporting local business.
-It doesn’t get much more local than this. eat:Bedminster Festival will transform East Street in Bedminster into a street market this October 1.
-Over 50 local food and drink vendors will take over the entire street and showcase the best of Bedminster’s hospitality scene.
-Between the hours of 10am and 4pm, the street will come alive (even more so than usual) with stalls offering farmer’s market favourites such as cider and cheese, to award-winning bakeries and patisseries.
+We’re big proponents of supporting local business at Secret Bristol.
+And it doesn’t get much more local than this. eat:Bedminster will once again transform East Street in Bedminster into a street market this April 15, after ten thousand people visited the inaugural market festival back last October.
+Over 60 local food and drink vendors will take over the entire street and showcase the best of Bedminster’s hospitality scene.

 Visitors can meet the faces behind their local suppliers, sample the best of Bedminster’s businesses, and discover local delights that previously might have slipped under your radar.
 Live music, strolling entertainment and buskers will also provide a cheery backdrop to those browsing the stalls.